MicrosoftDocs/dataexplorer-docs/data-explorer/kusto/management/capacitypolicy.md

 ms.reviewer: mblythe
 ms.service: data-explorer
 ms.topic: reference
-ms.date: 02/25/2020
+ms.date: 02/26/2020
 ---
 # Capacity policy

-A Kusto cluster defines a capacity policy, for controlling the compute resources which are being used to perform data ingestion and other data grooming operations (such as merging extents).
+An Azure Data Explorer cluster defines a capacity policy, for controlling the compute resources which are being used to perform data ingestion and other data grooming operations (such as merging extents).

 ## The capacity policy object